 What you can do

-The actions of managers can help reduce stigma in the workplace - managers can:
+The actions of managers/supervisors can help reduce mental health-related stigma in the workplace.
+Managers/supervisors can:

-See resources to assist managers in building the capability to support mentally healthy workplaces.
+See resources to assist managers and supervisors in building the capability to support mentally healthy workplaces.

 What employers can do to reduce stigma

-Employers and organisations have an influence on workplace stigma at a systematic level through their policies, monitoring of practices, and by providing relevant resources.
+Employers have an influence on workplace stigma at a systematic level through their strategies, policies, monitoring of practices, and by providing access to training and resources.

-Employers, senior executives and leaders can take actions to reduce workplace stigma:
+Employers, senior executives and leaders can take actions to reduce mental health-related stigma in the workplace by:

-Build and develop the mental health awareness of workers by making information, tools and support accessible.
+• Building mental health awareness by making information, tools and support accessible to all workers.
 Better understanding around mental health can build trust between colleagues.

 Why workplaces need to focus on stigma

-Mental health stigma is a key challenge facing many workplaces.
+Mental health-related stigma is a key challenge facing many workplaces.

 Mentally healthy workplaces deliver improved productivity and workforce participation.

-Workplaces that foster and support the psychological health and wellbeing of workers address stigma early and encourage help-seeking behaviour.
+Workplaces that foster and support the psychological health and wellbeing of workers address stigma and encourage help-seeking behaviour early.
 These workplaces are likely to experience less absenteeism, presenteeism, employee turnover and psychological claims.

 Comcare